masa-finance/subnet-42/README.vpn.md

 - `worker-vpn`: Your TEE worker with VPN routing (accessible on port 8080)
 - `vpn`: OpenVPN client with TinyProxy (routes worker traffic through VPN)

 The cookie-generator service will run once, create the necessary cookie files in the `cookies/` directory, and then exit.
 The worker-vpn service will wait for the cookie generation to complete before starting.
+The `cookies/` directory will be created automatically if it doesn't exist.

 ## 🧪 Testing Your Setup